Rapper FBG Duck's mother pleads for peace after Gold Coast shooting Tuesday

 Carlton Weekly went by the name FBG Duck in his music.

-Weekly is pleading for no one to be killed to avenge her son's death.
+Weekly is pleading that no one be killed to avenge her son's death.

+"I am asking that his fans, friends of my son to please not seek retaliation," she said.

 RELATED: Chicago crime: City sees 139% jump in murders, uptick in shootings in July 2020, police say